 All along route 299 in Ogano town you can see signs welcoming bikers to the town.
-The signs are even written in a motorbike emblem.
+Furthermore, the signs are even written in a motorbike emblem.
 They write both “o” of Ogano as tyres and the “gan” like the seat of a motorbike.
-At the shrine they even have a photo prop with the “O”s cut out for you to pop your head through (first photo under Ogano Shrine heading).
+In addition, at the shrine they even have a photo prop with the “O”s cut out for you to pop your head through (first photo under Ogano Shrine heading).

 Deer Park Information

-There is no official site for the deer park, it doesn’t even feature on the town’s official tourist site.
+There is no official site for the deer park.
+Moreover, it doesn’t even feature on the town’s official tourist site.